Yue1Harriet1Huang/BreakingNews/ChapterDeepLearning/Name-Entity-Recognition.md

 ---
 not just tagging each word by a class from a current database; instead we may encounter words without any prior knowledge and have to tag them using contextual information, such as `EU`

+Steps
+---
+1. for each word we need to use a dense representation $$w$$

 End Product

 1. a blog post with Toronto twitter data